|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Akashi, a 22-year-old Asian American, began therapy sessions to cope with the guilt he felt following his father’s death.
 Three weeks before his father died, Akashi had argued with his father over his involvement with a political group at his university.
 His father had died without the argument being resolved.
 When Akashi was paired with a white counselor, he responded with distrust.
 Throughout preliminary sessions, Akashi maintained his openly suspicious attitude.

 In one session, the therapist explained that one important aspect of therapy was the adjustment of individuals to society.
 Akashi then angrily responded, "Well, do you want to adjust people to your sick white society?"
-The therapist then realized that not only was Akashi aware of the oppression Asians had historically experienced in America at the hands of white Americans, but as a result Akashi was still distrustful of all whites.
+The therapist then realized that not only was Akashi aware of the oppression Asians had historically experienced in America at the hands of white Americans, but as a result, Akashi was still distrustful of all whites.
 The therapist was now dealing with transference as well as Akashi’s grief issues, as Akashi was transferring his blame of the white society at large to his therapist.

 These concepts of transference and countertransference apply to the counseling of a culturally different client in that they serve to frame strong and irrational reactions by both the client and the therapist in terms of cultural conflict and cultural identity development.
 As such, an understanding of transference will likely be more useful if it is interpreted in a different manner than it would be with a typical American client.

 As you know, transference generally implies the traditional analytical framework of the therapist as a representative of the primary caretaker.
-Ethically, the therapist needs to be aware, when transference is applied to a cross-cultural therapy experience, the therapist becomes a representative of a culture instead of the primary caretaker.
-According to Sciarra, in his book "Multiculturalism in Counseling", a culturally different client in the conformity stage may easily idealize a therapist from a dominant culture.
+Ethically, the therapist needs to be aware, that when transference is applied to a cross-cultural therapy experience, the therapist becomes a representative of a culture instead of the primary caretaker.
+According to Sciarra, in his book "Multiculturalism in Counseling," a culturally different client in the conformity stage may easily idealize a therapist from a dominant culture.

 How would you interpret this idealization?
 For a therapist less experienced in multicultural counseling, it may appear that the culturally different client has childhood dependency issues.
 However, it goes without saying that in reality this idealization is a function of how the culturally different client sees him or herself in relation to the dominant culture.